quicwg/base-drafts/draft-ietf-quic-qpack.md

 ## Primitives

+### Prefixed Integers

 The prefixed integer from Section 5.1 of [RFC7541] is used heavily throughout this document.
+The format from [RFC7541] is used unmodified.

+### String Literals

-The string literal, defined by Section 5.2 of [RFC7541], is used with the following modification.
+The string literal defined by Section 5.2 of [RFC7541] is also used throughout.
+This string format includes optional Huffman encoding.

 HPACK defines string literals to begin on a byte boundary.
 They begin with a single flag (indicating whether the string is Huffman-coded), followed by the Length encoded as a 7-bit prefix integer, and finally Length octets of data.
+When Huffman encoding is enabled, the Huffman table from Appendix B of [RFC7541] is used without modification.

-QPACK permits strings to begin other than on a byte boundary.
+This document expands the definition of string literals and permits them to begin other than on a byte boundary.
 An "N-bit prefix string literal" begins with the same Huffman flag, followed by the length encoded as an (N-1)-bit prefix integer.
 The remainder of the string literal is unmodified.

 A string literal without a prefix length noted is an 8-bit prefix string literal and follows the definitions in [RFC7541] without modification.